youwen5/web/README.md

 Hakyll and a more traditional site generator.
 It provides abstractions for generating static pages, but requires the user to set up a Rust project and describe the _rules_ for building their site in Rust.

+I am tentatively planning to move it into a standalone crate once it is mature enough.
+For now I am dogfooding it in this repository (with care to separate the crate logic from the site-specific logic).

 Templates are written using the `hypertext` crate, using either the `maud!` or `rsx!` macros (whichever you prefer).
 Or you could write HTML in Rust strings